-Pairing white chocolate can be challenging because of its delicate flavors, but it ultimately creates some of the most unique and versatile combinations.
+Pairing white chocolate can be challenging because of its delicate flavors, but that just means it creates some of the most unique and versatile combinations.

-For a fancy treat for you and your beau, whip up a white chocolate soufflé and add some caviar (almost as much caviar as you have white chocolate.
+There's always good old-fashioned white chocolate and strawberries, but to get a little fancy, whip up a white chocolate soufflé and add some caviar.
+We're talking almost as much caviar as you have white chocolate.
 This scientifically proven (yes, we're serious) flavor combo powerhouse may sound strange, but it's a darling of molecular gastronomists.

-Thread some raw bacon onto wooden skewers and bake them up until they're nice and crispy.
-Temper some milk chocolate (with a glob of shortening if desired) in a double boiler and use pastry brushes to coat the bacon with the chocolate.
-Sprinkle it with peanuts or walnuts, crystallized ginger, grated Gruyère or chopped Goji berries and place them on a wax paper-lined sheet to refrigerate until they're set.
+To get on the bacon bandwagon, thread some raw bacon onto wooden skewers and bake them up until they're nice and crispy.
+Temper some milk chocolate (with a glob of shortening if desired) in a double boiler and use a pastry brush to coat the bacon with the chocolate.
+Sprinkle it with crushed peanuts or walnuts, crystallized ginger, grated Gruyère or chopped goji berries and place them on a wax paper-lined sheet to refrigerate until they're set.

-Chop up some quality milk chocolate and sprinkle it over a big scoop of orange sorbet.
-Serve it after a hearty meal with a cup of Sumatran coffee.
+Or if you're looking for something a little simpler, chop up some quality milk chocolate and sprinkle it over a big scoop of orange sorbet as a refresher after dinner.

-Dark chocolate is often considered the most versatile of the chocolates.
-This includes semisweet and bittersweet chocolate.
-Because it's less sweet than other chocolates, it contrasts well with sweet or tangy foods, while richer flavors, like offer and balsamic, serve to bring out the richness of the confection.
+Dark chocolate — like semisweet and bittersweet — is often considered the most versatile of the chocolates because it's less sweet.
+This translates into an amazing contrast with sweet or tangy foods and bolder flavors — like balsamic — serve to bring out the richness of the confection.